Dripdrop12/ipardalis/content/breeders/active.md

 Dam Sire
 : [Leo]({{< ref "/breeders/lineage.md#leo" >}})

 Kako was a very striking female with a shy personality.
-She was taken by a hawk from our garden fence...
+She has produced some of the nicest yellows I have seen in person.

 {{< gallery dir="/img/breeders/kako" />}}